 Exercise as possible in a safe and regular manner.

-Maintain a healthy weight; extra weight is a strain on your skeleton and heart
+Maintain healthy weight; extra weight is a strain on your skeleton and heart.

-Follow a healthy diet with adequate amounts of calcium and vitamin D.
+Follow a healthy diet with adequate numbers of calcium and vitamin D.

 Monitor respiratory health especially if you have scoliosis or compression fractures of the spine.

 Protect your hearing.